coderefinery/manuals/instructor-intro.md

 Maybe you are interested in some or the other.
 There are also roles completely outside of this pathway.

-* After being a learner, you come back as a helper.
+* After being a learner, you come back as an exercise leader/helper.
 * When you have a solid understanding of all materials, you may join as an expert helper.
 * You begin co-teaching episodes with someone else